Hand Off Operator Decisions in 8 Weeks and Never Rehire: Delegation Protocol for $90K–$130K Operators

 Operations background (improved systems, not just executed)

-Interviewed 8, hired 1 (Jordan - previous ops manager at similar agency, managed team of 7, built client success system that reduced churn 40%).
+Interviewed 8, hired 1 (Jordan – previous ops manager at similar agency, managed team of 7, built client success system that reduced churn 40%),

-Week 3-4: Transfer Decision Authority
+Week 3-4: Build The Decision Authority Matrix and Transfer Operator Decisions

 Week 3 Action: Build decision authority matrix